AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

    $ npm run start:dev
    ```

- If the project runs successfully, you can see the following page:
+NPM automatically opens a local web server in your browser.
+You see the following page:

 ![](https://web-cdn.agora.io/docs-files/1619428543085)